Where and How to Store Water for Long-Term Use

 Create the platform

 Decide the amount of space that will be required to store your drums.
-Then, purchase and assemble your raised platform, 2x4’s work very well.
+Then, purchase and assemble your raised platform (using 2x4s or another sturdy material).
 Put your drums in place before you fill them with water.

 Accessories needed: bung wrench & siphon hose